Apollo 13 (film): Technical and historical accuracy

-In the film, Flight Director Gene Kranz and his White Team are portrayed as managing all of the essential parts of the flight, from liftoff to landing.
-Consequently, the actual role of the other flight directors and teams, especially Glynn Lunney and his Black Team, were neglected.
-In fact, it was Flight Director Lunney and his Black Team who got Apollo 13 through its most critical period in the hours immediately after the explosion, including the mid-course correction that sent Apollo 13 on a "free return" trajectory around the Moon and back to the Earth.
-Astronaut Ken Mattingly, who was replaced as Apollo 13 Command Module Pilot at the last minute by Swigert, later said:
+One of the film's most significant departures from history is its depiction of Flight Director Gene Kranz and his White Team as managing all of the essential parts of the flight, from liftoff to landing.
+Consequently, the actual role of the other flight directors and teams, especially Glynn Lunney and his Black Team, are neglected.
+In fact, it was Flight Director Lunney and his team who got Apollo 13 through its most critical period in the hours immediately after the explosion, including the mid-course correction that sent the mission on a "free return" trajectory around the Moon and back to the Earth.
+The astronaut Ken Mattingly, who was replaced as Apollo 13 Command Module Pilot at the last minute by Swigert, later said:

 If there was a hero, Glynn Lunney was, by himself, a hero, because when he walked in the room, I guarantee you, nobody knew what the hell was going on.
 Glynn walked in, took over this mess, and he just brought calm to the situation.
 I've never seen such an extraordinary example of leadership in my entire career.
 Absolutely magnificent.
 No general or admiral in wartime could ever be more magnificent than Glynn was that night.
 He and he alone brought all of the scared people together.
 And you've got to remember that the flight controllers in those days were—they were kids in their thirties.
 They were good, but very few of them had ever run into these kinds of choices in life, and they weren't used to that.
 All of a sudden, their confidence had been shaken.
 They were faced with things that they didn't understand, and Glynn walked in there, and he just kind of took charge.

-A DVD commentary track, recorded by Jim and Marilyn Lovell and included with the Signature Laserdisc and later included on both DVD versions, mentions several inaccuracies included in the film, all done for reasons of artistic license:
+A DVD commentary track, recorded by Jim and Marilyn Lovell, included with the Signature Laserdisc, and later included on both DVD versions, mentions several more inaccuracies, all done for reasons of artistic license:

 We were working and watching the controls during that time.
 Because we came in shallow, it took us longer coming through the atmosphere where we had ionization.
 And the other thing was that we were just slow in answering.